jennguyen1/nhuyhoa/_posts/2015-11-13-OLS-Diagnostics.md

 <img src="/nhuyhoa/figure/source/2015-11-13-OLS-Diagnostics/unnamed-chunk-8-1.png" title="plot of chunk unnamed-chunk-8" alt="plot of chunk unnamed-chunk-8" style="display: block; margin: auto;" />

 Note that the slope of the plot and the coefficient for volume on the full model are the same.
-We interpret this plot to mean that the variable $$Volume$$ provides a meaningful contribution after already adjusting for $$Girth$$.
+This plot means that the variable $$Volume$$ provides a meaningful contribution after already adjusting for $$Girth$$.
 Thus $$ Volume$$ should be added to the model.

 There is also a function in R: `car::avPlots()` or `av.Plots()`